 In response to the above threats the NMVTRC will: Complete its post-implementation review of the revised assessment criteria for WOVs and how the WOV landscape has changed since 2010.
 Maintain its liaison with police and insurers nationally in respect of electronic theft risks.
-Complete the development of best practice principles for vehicle ID and safety inspections for WOVs.
-Look for low-cost opportunities to further promote consumer awareness of the Personal Property Securities Register.
-Develop guiding principles for the better management of end-of-life vehicles (including ceasing cash payments, assuring the provenance of parts in the legitimate supply chain and modernising local laws).
-Engage the mining and rental car industries on closing off 'leaks' in the existing barriers that criminals may be exploiting.
+Continue to support and promote industry lead responses to improve provenance checks and systems in legitimate scrap metal and parts supply chain.
+Look for low-cost opportunities to optimise consumer awareness of the Personal Property Securities Register.
+With local stakeholders develop formal proposals for legislative reform of the scrap metal and recycled parts sectors based on the principles of the New South Wales crime prevention model.
 Further deploy its suite of expert systems to enable local police to quickly visualise vehicle crime trends and implement more targeted operational responses.
-Supplement the operations of the NMVTRC's Vehicle Crime Managers' Network with a national stakeholder conference to review current strategic and operational responses to vehicle crime.
+Advance its joint project with Austroads on model registration provisions to support the better management of ELVs to the cost-benefit analysis stage.
+Maintain the operations of the Vehicle Crime Managers' Network to facilitate inter-agency cooperation and intelligence sharing.